NBC New Year's Eve specials: Miley's New Year's Eve Party

-The Day Drinking with Seth Meyers New Year's Special
+Hiatus of live specials

-With New Year's Eve falling on a Sunday in 2023–24, NBC was once again committed to carrying Sunday Night Football, airing its penultimate regular season game featuring the Green Bay Packers at the Minnesota Vikings.
+With New Year's Eve falling on a Sunday in 2023–24, NBC was committed to carrying Sunday Night Football, airing its penultimate regular season game featuring the Green Bay Packers at the Minnesota Vikings.
 (Note: In lieu of a network special, for 2023–24, several station groups programmed their own specials to distributed across their stations, including Nexstar Media Group offering Lone Star NYE: Countdown to 2024 (produced by NBC-owned KXAS-TV/Fort Worth–Dallas) and Las Vegas Countdown to 2024 (produced by Nexstar-owned CBS affiliate KLAS-TV)—to company-run NBC stations in selected regions.)
 The game was seen by 18.43 million viewers.

 NBC returned to airing New Year's Eve programming for 2024–25, but eschewed a live event in favor of pre-recorded specials, including A Toast to 2024 with Hoda and Jenna in prime time, and The Day Drinking with Seth Meyers New Year's Special—a Late Night with Seth Meyers clip show focusing on its recurring "Day Drinking" segment—at 11:30 p.m.
 ET/PT.
-This was followed by an E!
-News retrospective special—NBC's Hot 10 of 2024—which highlighted notable moments in entertainment and pop culture for 2024.
+This was followed by the E!
+News retrospective special NBC's Hot 10 of 2024, which highlighted notable moments in entertainment and pop culture for 2024.

 During NBCUniversal's upfronts in May 2025, NBC had announced that rapper Snoop Dogg would present a live New Year's Eve special from Miami for 2025–26, Snoop Dogg's New Year's Eve, which would have been produced by Death Row Pictures and Den of Thieves.
-However in November 2025, it was announced that the special had been postponed, with Snoop Dogg citing scheduling conflicts with his preparations for NBC's coverage of the 2026 Winter Olympics.
+However in November 2025, it was announced that the special had been postponed: Snoop Dogg cited scheduling conflicts with his preparations for NBC's coverage of the 2026 Winter Olympics, and left open the possibility that the special would premiere next year instead.
+NBC instead aired an encore of its concert special Wicked: One Wonderful Night in prime time, followed by A Toast to 2025 at 10:30 p.m.
+ET/PT.